 Support for individual instructors in creating and remediating accessible course materials is available on the Instructor Resources page.
-Future resources and guidance for staff in JMU administrative units planned.
+Future resources and guidance for staff in JMU administrative units is planned.

-For now, you can explore the three core steps of the plan and learn about basic responsibilities of all JMU content provides.
+Here, you can explore the three core steps of the plan and learn about basic responsibilities of all JMU content provides.
 Our FAQ section is continually growing, and we invite you to send your questions to the campus Accessibility Committee — your inquiry could help others as well.

 Step 1: Learn It